 The locals.
 How are they?
 Yes, it’s Asia, and there are many cultural points that the locals in each country have in common.
 In both China and Korea you have a more collectivist culture.
 In both places, women are under pressure to get married and have children.
 In both places, they are concerned about how they look to other people.
 However, here are some differences that I have noticed:

 - In Korea, the locals tend to be more insular and are more focused on being around other Korean people.
 As a result, I’ve found it more difficult to make genuine friendships with Koreans that don’t involve them getting free English practice.
 In general, Koreans are more conservative.
 They are also more religious.
 Also in Korea there is one ethnic group so they see themselves as being one rigid, distinct culture.
 While appearances are important in both countries, Koreans take this to an extreme.
 They tend to be more vain.
 They’re far more concerned about their physical appearance and are more likely to take more drastic measures to reach perfection.
 This looks like plastic surgery, wearing stilettos on a snowy day, men wearing lots of makeup, women wearing very short skirts no matter what, wearing formal clothes to what should be casual events, etc. As a note, some foreigners see this and take away that Koreans are hotter.
+The culture of appearances even reaches far beyond physical perfection in ways that can make your head spin.
 Keep in mind that not every individual is the same!
 There are people who are different than what I just described, and I’ve met fantastic Korean people.
 I’m just saying that you’ll have to dig harder to find these people.

 - In China, the locals are also somewhat focused on being around others like themselves, but they are generally more open-minded and tolerant of people who are different from them.
 On average, they tend to be friendlier and won’t mind talking to you, provided that you are able to communicate with one another.
 China has different ethnic groups, so it’s not as homogeneous.
 They identify themselves more by where they come from within China, or even if they’re from Hong Kong or Taiwan.
 The core culture of China is conservative, but there are plenty of people who don’t live the way they’re “supposed to” and are perfectly happy with it.
 They are generally nowhere near as worried about their appearance as their Korean counterparts.
 So in a place like Shanghai, you won’t see as many people inappropriately dressed for the weather, for example.
 I haven’t seen any women in Shanghai wearing sky-high heels with their feet bleeding in the back.
 This is what I mean.
 I’ve found it far easier to connect with Chinese people without an ulterior motive.
 I don’t feel people trying to forge a friendship with me here just so that they can practice their English.
 Chinese people are mostly not religious, and this is enforced by the government.
 As a result, there is basically no preaching and nobody knocking on your door to tell you the “good news.”
 A big note is that in China there is plenty of debauchery going on, and you can join in if that’s what you’re looking for.
 I’ll leave it at that.